St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 Please let us know of any visual, hearing, mobility and learning needs when booking and we will support students and teachers with any access

 When booking your guided visit be sure to request our free Access to

 Learning Bundle to help support your students on their themed workshop.
 This SEND resource is available for those booking Guided Visits and aims to increase access to our workshop themes and ensure all children are

 See what you will find in your Access to Learning Bundle:

 - Ear defenders, timers, magnifiers, torches, squidgy shapes and fidgets

 - Photo booklets, reading windows, visual story and large print images

-- Specific themed supports for Sacred Space and London’s Burning Workshops; including object handling, colouring in and pencils
+- Specific themed supports for Themed Workshops including; object handling, colouring in and pencils, sound boxes and scent

 If you are a self-guided group and would like to use the resource, please